jenkins-x/jx3-pipeline-catalog/README.md

 # jx3-pipeline-catalog

-The default tekton catalog for Jenkins X 3.x
+The default pipeline catalog for Jenkins X 3.x

 For more information check out the [Jenkins X 3.x support for Tekton Catalog](https://jenkins-x.io/docs/v3/guides/pipeline-catalog/)

+## Contents

+* [tasks](tasks) a reusable folder of tasks and associated triggers
+* [packs](packs) contains the language and/or framework specific packs containing tekton pipelines and associated files used by the pipelines such as `Dockerfile` or helm charts.